 Proximity to educational facilities, at all levels, elementary, junior high and high school was yet another enticement to buyers.
-For white West End homeowners, Centennial Elementary (PU 4183), designed by Thomas Harding and built at 16th and Wolfe in 1893, West Side Junior High School (PU 4223), a Theo Sanders design built in two phases beginning in 1917, the James Mitchell School (PU 5243) completed by 1910 according to plans by Thomas Harding Jr., son of the Centennial School architect and, of course, Central High School (PU 3240) or, at the time of its completion in 1927, Little Rock Senior High School and Junior College, provided excellent and convenient choices for those choosing to live in this part of town.
+For white West End homeowners, Centennial Elementary, designed by Thomas Harding and built at 16th and Wolfe in 1893; West Side Junior High School, a Theo Sanders design built in two phases beginning in 1917; the James Mitchell School, completed by 1910 according to plans by Thomas Harding Jr., son of the Centennial School architect; and, of course, Central High School or, at the time of its completion in 1927, Little Rock Senior High School and Junior College, provided excellent and convenient choices for those choosing to live in this part of town.
 Black residents could attend Capitol Hill Elementary at 11th and Wolfe which was originally a school for white children.
-Arkansas Baptist College (PU 4311) was available to African-Americans for higher educational needs.
+Arkansas Baptist College was available to African Americans for higher education needs.

 Neighborhood churches were also an integral part of the development in the West End.
-Unfortunately only one of the congregations retains an historic structure.
-Winfield Methodist Church, a formidable community presence in the West End, at one time proudly boasting of sponsoring the oldest Boy's Scout troop west of the Mississippi, replaced its original buildings in the 1960's.
+Unfortunately only one of the congregations retains a historic structure.
+Winfield Methodist Church, a formidable community presence in the West End, at one time proudly boasting of sponsoring the oldest Boy Scout troop west of the Mississippi, replaced its original buildings in the 1960s.
 The congregation has now moved even further west to Napa Valley Road.
-Asbury Methodist Church, another beloved community partner, was compelled to replace their sanctuary in 1958 and to build a new education building even earlier in 1949.
-St. Bartholomew's Catholic Church (PU 4255), in contrast, remains a stable presence in the Centennial Addition.
+Asbury Methodist Church, another beloved community partner, was compelled to replace its sanctuary in 1958 and to build a new education building even earlier in 1949.
+St. Bartholomew's Catholic Church, in contrast, remains a stable presence in the Centennial Addition.
 The church of this African-American Catholic congregation was first located at 8th and Gaines and moved to 16th and Marshall in 1911.
 The first church was constructed at this time.
-When it became close to collapsing, construction of a new church began, and in the fashion of a New England Congregationalist church.
-The building of a new rectory accompanied the church construction.
-The church complex includes two additional structures which both contribute to the historic and architectural fabric of the West End.
-The aforenoted Craftsman styled convent (PU 4404) was dedicated on November 8, 1925 and the St. Bartholomew School Building (PU 4310) was completed in 1949.
+When it came close to collapsing, construction of a new church began, and in the fashion of a New England Congregationalist church, the building of a new rectory accompanied the church construction.
+The church complex includes two additional structures that both contribute to the historic and architectural fabric of the West End.
+The Craftsmanstyled convent was dedicated on November 8, 1925, and the St. Bartholomew School Building was completed in 1949.